 The idling military trucks growled like metallic beasts.
 One soldier hung out of the driver’s side window and vomited before wiping his mouth an taking another drink.
 The clones were loaded up onto the flatbeds, and the trucks took off into the night.

 The human-like livestock sat quietly.
-They had less of an understanding of what was happening to them then the terrified cattle filing into a slaughter house.
-Thier bodies shivered in the cold autumn rain, and their teeth chattered, but their icy blue eyes remained as expressionless as ever.
+They had less of an understanding of what was happening to them then the terrified cattle filing into a slaughterhouse.
+Their bodies shivered in the cold autumn rain, and their teeth chattered, but their icy blue eyes remained as expressionless as ever.

 The trucks arrived in front of a Victorian style mansion.
 It was officially the officers club turned into a frat house, and initiates were taking part in macabre hazing rituals.
 The mansion sat at the edge of al large field.
 The muzzles of automatic weapons flashed in the darkness, and the explosion of a hand grenade was followed by cheering.